A writing tool for MBA essays

 What MBA admissions readers actually weigh

 Career arc, not job list.
 Readers want to see a through-line from where you started, to where you are, to where you want to go.
 A resume can list jobs; the essay has to explain why those jobs were the right jobs and what they taught you.
-The drafter is prompted to frame past roles as deliberate moves rather than as a sequence of things that happened.
+The workspace helps you frame past roles as deliberate moves rather than as a sequence of things that happened.

 Short-term goal that is believable.The single biggest tell of a weak MBA essay is a short-term goal that is too ambitious for the candidate’s actual trajectory.
-The drafter calibrates the short-term goal to the career history you provide — an analyst at a bulge bracket bank pivoting to product management at a mid-sized tech company reads as believable; the same analyst pivoting to founder-CEO does not.
+The workspace helps you calibrate the short-term goal to the career history you provide — an analyst at a bulge bracket bank pivoting to product management at a mid-sized tech company reads as believable; the same analyst pivoting to founder-CEO does not.

 Specific fit, not school fan mail.The fit paragraph has to name specific programs, courses, labs, or clubs.
 "HBS has a collaborative culture" is school marketing; "the FIELD global immersion and Prof. Rosabeth Moss Kanter’s course on leading organizational change close the specific gap I identified in my last role" is fit.